Make the Project Installable¶

 pyproject.toml file describes your project and how to build it.

-See the official Packaging tutorial and detailed guide for more explanation of the files and options used.
+See the official Packaging tutorial for more explanation of the files and options used.

 Install the Project¶